How to fix Windows runtime errors

-If your issue persists the program, utility, or game causing the runtime error may have issues.
+If your issue persists, the program, utility, or game causing the runtime error may have issues.
 Verify through the developer's website that all available updates or patches are downloaded and applied.

 Add-on, plug-in, or other extra software

-Many runtime errors are also caused by other add-ons, plug-ins, or other extra software that has been installed onto the computer and is associated with the program generating the error.
+Many runtime errors are also caused by other add-ons, plug-ins, or extra software installed on the computer.
 If you have any additional software associated with the program causing the error, update or uninstall it, and see if that resolves the issue.

-Because computer viruses and malware can tamper with the system settings or memory it can cause a runtime error.
-If you are currently running a virus protection program on your computer ensure it has the latest updated patch or .dat file.
+Because computer viruses and malware can tamper with the system settings or memory, it can cause a runtime error.
+If you are currently running a virus protection program on your computer, ensure it is fully updated with the latest virus definitions.

 If you do not have a computer virus protection program, we recommend one be purchased or that a demo be temporarily downloaded to scan your computer hard drive for viruses.

-Finally, if you have followed all of the above recommendations and are still getting runtime errors, you may be encountering a hardware or memory related issue.
+Finally, if you have followed all the above recommendations and are still getting runtime errors, you may be encountering a hardware or memory related issue.
 We recommend you first contact the developer of the program causing the issue for any possible solutions.
 If no solutions are found, we recommend you contact the computer or motherboard manufacturer for additional recommendations or service.

 Below is a listing of Microsoft Windows and Windows software runtime error codes and related Runtime error messages.
-Each error has additional information on the cause of the Runtime error and how to fix the problem.
+Each error has additional information on what's causing the Runtime error and how to fix the problem.

 |Code||Runtime error||Additional information|